 On Thursday 11th October, we co-organised a themed workshop with stakeholders from a broad range of sectors to discuss the Future of Electric Vehicles.
 Read a summary of the outputs of the event here

 The Future of Heat workshop was held on 20 November and was attend by a wide representation from the heating and power industry.
-Click here for the presentation and the summary of the outputs will be shared soon.
+Click here for the presentation and here for the summary of the outputs.

 We will continue reviewing all the comments and feedback and a final summary of this information will be shared in the Stakeholder Feedback Document in early 2019.
 Meanwhile, if you have any questions or would like to share any evidence or comments that could help us for FES 2019, please email the team: FES@nationalgrid.com